RupeshSahu969/Uper_Clone_MernStack_Project/backend/README.md

 ## `/user/logout` Endpoint

 ### Description
 Logs out the current user by invalidating the JWT token.
-This endpoint clears the token cookie and blacklists the token to prevent reuse.
+Clears the token cookie and blacklists the token to prevent reuse.

 ### Method & URL
 - **POST** `/user/logout`